Dementia Care Discussed by Bristol Care Homes

 What should you think about when it comes to Dementia Care?

-How do you know when a loved one would be better cared for in a care home?
+How do you know when a loved one would be better cared for in a care or nursing home?

 Many people know when it is time for their loved one to move into a care home, they may be getting more and more distressed with daily activities and life and you may be finding it more and more difficult to cope.
 Many carers, family members or friends will have an idea about what the person with dementia would want and it’s always a good idea to talk to your spouse, partner mum or dad early on about what they would want to happen and where they would want to go if full-time care is needed.
 This is often a difficult conversation to have but it’s better to have it before anyone becomes unwell and will give you peace of mind that what you are doing is what they would want.